Certificate II in Floristry

 When you complete all the course work and assessments, you will be awarded the certificate for SFL20115 Certificate II in Floristry (Assistant).

-For further information, ring the Flowers to Impress School of Floristry team,
+For further information, contact the Flowers to Impress School of Floristry team:

 Ph: (07) 4638 2727 Mobile: 0414 522 610